Events

 ICCEMS will host a networking cash-bar event for Higher Degree and Early Career Research members of ICCEMS at RSA Boston.
 This will launch the ICCEMS Higher Degree and Early Career Researcher Program, which is designed to use the collective strength and scale of our centres to benefit ICCEMS’ higher degree and early career members.
 Click here for details about the networking drinks.

-23 April, 2025: “More of a Comment than a Question: Q&As and How to Handle Them,” an ICCEMS Tacit Knowledge Workshop for higher degree and early career researchers
+23 April, 2025, Online: “More of a Comment than a Question: Q&As and How to Handle Them,” an ICCEMS Tacit Knowledge Workshop for higher degree and early career researchers

 30 January 2024, Oxford: ICCEMS website soft launch at “Unfinished Conversations: Still Kissing the Rod #3”